A Brief History of Bitcoin and Litecoin

 Transaction speeds, while much faster than in the traditional banking world, still do differ between both coins.
 A Bitcoin transaction takes about 10 minutes based on the block confirmation time which is also subject to change due to traffic and network activity.

 Litecoin, designed for swifter transactions, usually takes about 2.5 minutes.
 Speeds with Litecoin are also helped as the network is much less congested than Bitcoin’s.
-With any coin, the faster the network is able to process payments, there’s much less of a possibility transactions get stuck waiting for miners to work on them.
+With any coin, the faster the network is able to process payments, there’s much less possibility transactions get stuck waiting for miners to work on them.

 Litecoin’s benefits are faster transaction speeds, a cheaper price (which means investors can buy more), and lower transaction fees than Bitcoin.
 Litecoin continues to grow in notoriety and usage as more Litecoin casinos open up.